aibasel/pyperplan/README.rst

 will install Python 3 on an Ubuntu system.

-Versions of Python before Python 3.2 lack the argparse package, which pyperplan uses for command line argument parsing.
+Versions of Python before Python 3.2 lack the argparse package, which Pyperplan uses for command line argument parsing.
 A copy of the argparse package is included with the planner and will be used automatically if no preinstalled version can be found.